mapstruct/mapstruct/readme.md

 		}
 	}

-* Provide a way to access the underlying mapper in order to make use of advanced features not provided by the Maple API (similar to the `unwrap()` method of JPA etc.)
+* Remove runtime dependencies to Maple by using the JDK service loader to retrieve mapper implementations.